jeffmccune/puppet/COMMITTERS.md

 That's it!
 The committer then updates the pull request, updates the issue in our issue tracker, and keeps an eye on the build status.

+Branches
+====

+Our continuous integration process runs against three base branches named _master_, _stable_ and _security_.
+The base branch that receives a change set depends on the type of behavior changed by the set of patches.
+The list below describes the type of behavior changes each branch should receive.

+ * master - New behaviors and new functionality should be introduced into the master branch.
+ * stable - Patches that fix bugs in the most recent release or release candidate should be introduced into the stable branch.
+ * security - Patches that fix security issues in supported releases should be introduced into the security branch.

+The stable branch will periodically be reset to the most recent minor version release.
+This branch is intended to allow bug fixes to minor versions without the overhead of placing version numbers in the branch name itself.
+Version numbers in the branch name are a problem because some of our CI tools depend on the branch name and version numbers would require the tools to be reconfigured.

+The security branch will have the change set merged into each of the other branches independently of one another.
+The stable branch, however, will not be "merged up" into master.
+The bug fixes need to be rebased on each of stable and master and merged separately from one another.